hyoujeen/hyoujeen.github.io/about.md

 > [T]he disciplines are the place where we begin, but not where we end.  <cite>― Allen F. Repko ―</cite>

-Starting this coming fall, I will be a law student at Harvard Law School!
+Starting this coming fall, I will be a J.D.
+Candidate at Harvard Law School.

 I previously studied **Computer Science & Philosophy** at Smith College and abroad at the University of Oxford.
 In 2021, I was a Fulbright Research Fellow at the Korea Advanced Institute of Science & Technology (KAIST) examining South Korea's multistakeholder approach to enforcing **AI ethics principles** via policy and legislation.